 The most common method of data collection is manual and incomplete

-The disadvantage of these reporting platforms is that they do not provide a real-time or fully reliable picture of the project’s progress.
-Entries are usually made alongside other work, and manual entries also involve the risk of human error.
+The disadvantage of these reporting platforms is that they do not provide a real-time and fully reliable picture of the project’s progress.
+Entries are usually made alongside other work, and in addition, manual entries involve the risk of human error.
 A truly real-time and reliable situational snapshot is only available with automatic data collection.

 How can you get a real-time situational snapshot?